 Paris Hilton and LydianCoin

 However, the coin didn’t seem to possess significant utility.
-Plus, LydianCoin was overseen by Gravity4, a company with a background of legal issues and regulatory infractions.
-Moreover, the VEO, Gubaksh Chahal had previously pleaded guilty to domestic abuse, and alleged to have breached his probation by assaulting another.
+Plus, LydianCoin was overseen by Gravity4, a company with a background in legal issues and regulatory infractions.
+Moreover, the VEO, Gubaksh Chahal, had previously pleaded guilty to domestic abuse and was alleged to have breached his probation by assaulting another.

 Expectedly, people turned to Hilton for answers, but it didn’t look like she had any, as the influencer later removed her tweet.
 Since then, she has further ventured into the crypto market, reportedly investing in BTC, ETH, NFTs and the Metaverse.